billynewport/datasurface/docs/yellow_dp/MVP_DataTransformers.md

 Time to get DataTransformers working in YellowDataPlatform.
 A DataTransformer is code which executes against a Workspace and produces an output which is then ingested in a new Datastore.
 For example, we could make a DataTransformer which takes a customer table with PII and removes the PII producing a new Datastore containing the customer data without PII through masking for example.
 Everytime the source customer data changes, we run the DataTransformer and ingest the changes to the output Datastore.
 The code for the DataTransformer will be packaged in a docker container and run in a job pod.
 The job pod should be called when any of the datasets on the Workspace change or ingest another batch.

+Some points to consider.
+The customer data transformer code runs in a managed environment whose maintenance and code levels are controlled centrally.
+It's important that no platform code (or as little as possible) is present in the customer managed code/artifacts.
+This is essential as customer data transformer release cycles will not align with the platform release cycles and holding up a platform release is not acceptable.
+The platform must also ensure that customer data transformer code is run securely and that the code is not able to access any other data in the system.
+The platform must also ensure that the code once working, stays working after platform updates.

 ## Quick introduction to DataTransformers

 Ingesting data is one thing but systems also need to be able to produce derivative data based on data already in the system.
 DataTransformers are the way to do this.
 They define a process which takes a Workspace with its list of datasets and produces derivative data stored in a new DataStore.
 The code for this transformation is packaged as a CodeArtifact in the model.
 YellowDataPlatform will use docker container images to package this code and run it in a kubernetes job pod when it's needed.
 Any credentials and the Workspace DataContaienr connection info will be provided to the DataTransformer code as environment variables.